ZonkerHarris/classProjects/README.md

 resource information.
 Some of these will appear as the class progresses (so that you'll focus on some of the initial projects first, and then move on to the other topics).

+There is also a wiki, with information and clues about the projects at http://arduinoclass.pbworks.com for students to reference.

 The class was built around the Arduino M0 processor, rather than a simpler 326-based board (Arduino UNO, for example), because the M0